routine needed to run the notebook on Google Colab

 domain

-: square domain (the only implemented) $[0,1]\times[0,5]$.
-The minimum value is always zero, while the maximum is specified by the userstart
+: The domain over which the filter operates.
+In this case, the filter works over the $[0,1] \times [0,5]$ domain.
+The minimum value is always zero, and the maximum value is specified by the user.start

-Filter definitionΒΆ
+Filter definition¶

 # filter dim